desResLab/LINFA/README.md

 * A log-likelihood model.
 * An optional transformation.

-In addition you need to specify a list of options as discussed in the (documentation)[].
+In addition you need to specify a list of options as discussed in the [documentation](linfa-vi.rtfd.io).

 ### Tutorial